afontcu/afontcu.dev/content/blog/wip/index.md

 ## Enough with the coffee shop

-The coffee shop is the team.
+As you might have guessed, the coffee shop is the team.
 The customers are the features.

-The average number of features waiting in the system is our **work in progress**.
+The average number of features waiting in the system is our **work in progress** (WIP).
 It is measured in "*amounts of stuff*."

 The average amount of features passing into and out of the system is the **throughput** of the system.
 It is measured in "*amounts of stuff per unit of time*."